 8) An oversensitive person experiences emotions more intensely than others.
 This usually results in him getting overwhelmed and over-burdened with emotions.
 It makes an oversensitive person resist life changes and stay in his comfort zone as much as possible.

 9) Oversensitive people show a high degree of self and other awareness.
-Not only are they highly aware of their own emotional states but can also easily sense the emotional state of others.
+Not only are they highly aware of their own emotional states, but can also easily sense the emotional state of others.

-Due to this, they display more empathy compared to other people.
+Because of this, they display more empathy compared to other people.
 They tend to be compassionate because they’re painfully aware of what it feels like to feel intense pain.

 Handling oversensitive people